jalsol/jalsol.github.io/content/blog/i-dont-like-oop.md

 OOP is extremely popular.
 OOP is taught right during the first or second year of college.
 Popular languages and frameworks have featured OOP for decades.
 People say that using OOP makes code cleaner, more flexible, and easier to develop.
 People learn OOP, learn design patterns, and some even worship them mindlessly.

 I don't like OOP (or at least the kind of OOP people are used to).
-I hate the fact that there are people arguing on the internet (very dumb of me, I know) and even professors who consider OOP to be the best (I was disappointed with Computer Science education in Vietnam).
+I hate the fact that there are people arguing on the internet (very dumb of me, I know) and even professors who consider OOP to be the best **(I was disappointed with Computer Science education in Vietnam)**.

+{{hr()}}

 There is a paradox is that although OOP has existed for a very, very long time alongside the development of software engineering, it does not have a solid theoretical foundation.
 Functional Programming (the paradigm I currently like the most) is based on lambda calculus, while Imperative Programming is based on Turing machine.
 OOP is the opposite: people created OOP from decades ago, and only recently have they devised [a theory for it](https://arxiv.org/abs/2111.13384).